 Homework: There will be 4 or 5 problem sets.
 No late homework would be accepted.
-Students can form a group of not more than three students to complete an assignment together and submit one copy of solution.
+Students can form a group of 1 to 2 students to complete an assignment together and submit one copy of solution.
 All students in the same group will receive the same score.
 Grouping can be different in different assignments.
 Students are encouraged to discuss homework problems with other groups, but are required to write up the solutions by their own.